 - 1. Area Lighting.
 The following requirements shall be met whenever the pool is in operation.
 Area lighting shall be provided at all pools/spas.
 A minimum of 5-foot candles per square foot of pool area shall be provided.
-Where underwater lighting is not used the area lighting shall\provide not less than 10-foot candles per square foot of pool area.
+Where underwater lighting is not used the area lighting shall provide not less than 10-foot candles per square foot of pool area.
 When the pool is not in operation, security lighting is recommended. - 2.
 Arrangement.
 The arrangement and design of the area lighting shall be such that personnel may clearly observe every part of the pool, diving boards, and other walk areas.
 Lights shall be so installed as to create no hazards to bathers. - 3.
 Underwater lights.
 Where underwater lights are used, not less than 0.5 watts per square foot of pool water surface area shall be provided. - H. Hose Connections.
 Sufficient hose connections of adequate size and water pressure and equipped with vacuum breakers shall be provided for cleaning all of the pool area.

-I. Steps and Ladders.
+I. Steps, Benches and Ladders.

-- 1. General.
-Steps and ladders shall be of an impervious material and of such design that they can be easily cleaned.
+1. General.
+Steps, benches and ladders shall be of an impervious material and of such design that they can be easily cleaned.
 They shall be so designed and constructed that no water is left on them when the water level in the pool is lower than the steps.
 The steps must have a non-skid surface.
 Permanent black or dark colored edge stripes or tiles must mark the steps.
 Handrails shall be provided for all steps.
 When figure 4 type handrails are used for spa steps, they may be mounted to the deck.
-The ladders must be readily removable. - 2.
-Placement and Minimum Number.
+The ladders must be readily removable.
+All pool benches or other underwater design features must be clearly marked on the vertical and horizontal faces or edges.

+- 2. Placement and Minimum Number.
 One ladder shall be provided for each 75 feet of pool perimeter.
-On "No Diving" pools, with a maximum depth of 5 1⁄2 feet, one ladder may be deleted provided that steps with handrails are installed in the shallow end of the pool.
-Pools with diving boards or wells shall have two ladders placed in the diving end.

-J. Sand Beaches or Landscape Area in Pool Enclosures.

-- 1. Limited Access.
+On "No Diving" pools, with a maximum depth of 5 1⁄2 feet, one ladder may be deleted provided that steps with handrails are installed in the shallow end of the pool or if the pool has zero depth entry.
+Pools with diving boards or wells shall have two ladders placed in the diving end. - J. Sand Beaches or Landscape Area in Pool Enclosures. - 1.
+Limited Access.
 Sand beaches or landscape areas shall not be located inside of the pool enclosure unless an approved barrier to prevent access on the part of the bathers is provided.
 If access is allowed to such areas, satisfactory facilities shall be provided for the proper cleansing of bathers before they again enter the bathing areas.
 This may include the installation of foot showers. - 2.
 Preliminary Design Review.
-Design of these facilities shall be submitted in the preliminary stages for consultation with the Department in order that consideration can be given to areas where potential problems may exist. - K. Foot Baths.
+Design of these facilities shall be submitted in the preliminary stages for consultation with the Department in order that consideration can be given to areas where potential maintenance or safety problems may exist. - K. Foot Baths.
 The use of footbaths is prohibited.
 This does not preclude the use of foot showers, provided the area is well drained away from the pool.